BartMassey/borda-count/README.md

 The programs (in the order they were written) are:

-* `tab-iterate.hs`: Score all the votes, then total up the score of each candidate in turn.
+* `tab-iterate.hs`: Scores all the votes, then totals up the score of each candidate in turn.
+May fail on large inputs.

 * `tab-map.hs`: Uses an accumulating map constructor to total up all the votes on the fly.
 Fails on large inputs.